ungerer-ricardo/labgrid/doc/configuration.rst

     >>> ConsoleLoggingReporter.stop()

-Stopping the ConsoleLoggingReporter if it has not been started will raise an AssertionError, as will starting an already started StepReporter.
+Stopping the ConsoleLoggingReporter if it has not been started will raise an AssertionError, as will starting an already started ConsoleLoggingReporter.

 Loggers
 -------